 - The limit on charitable contributions of cash is typically 20% to 60% of your adjusted gross income.
 However, for tax years 2020 and 2021, the limit is 100% of your adjusted gross income.

-- Credit for other dependents: A new credit of up to $500 is available for each of your dependents, such as an adult child with a disability or aged parent, who does not qualify for the child tax credit.
-In addition, the maximum income threshold at which the credit begins to phase out is increased to $200,000 ($400,000 if married filing jointly).
+- Credit for other dependents: A nonrefundable credit of up to $500 is available for each of your dependents, such as an adult child with a disability or an elderly parent who does not qualify for the child tax credit.
+In addition, the maximum income threshold at which the credit begins to phase out has increased to $200,000 ($400,000 if married and filing jointly).

-- Reserve service members: Reserve service members will now be able to deduct unreimbursed travel expenses to attend drill duty only if it takes place more than 100 miles away from home.
+- Reserve service members: Reserve service members are able to deduct unreimbursed travel expenses to attend drill duty only if it takes place more than 100 miles away from home.

 - Moving expenses: Members of the armed forces can still deduct moving expenses as long as the move is part of an authorized permanent change of station or PCS.
 If you’re voluntarily moving, you will join most other taxpayers in no longer being able to deduct moving expenses from your taxes.

-- Alimony or maintenance payments: Beginning in 2019, if you make alimony or maintenance payments, you will no longer be able to deduct them from your taxable income, and the recipient will no longer have to claim the payments as income.
-This goes into effect for any divorce or separation agreement signed or modified after Dec.
+- Alimony or maintenance payments: If you make alimony or maintenance payments, you will no longer be able to deduct them from your taxable income, and the recipient will no longer have to claim the payments as income.
+This went into effect for any divorce or separation agreement signed or modified after Dec.
 31, 2018, as long as the modification is not one of the one described below:

-- Estate tax exemption: The estate tax exemption has doubled and is now at $11.2 million, so an estate valued at less than the new threshold will not be taxed when the owner dies.
+- Estate tax exemption: The estate tax exemption for 2021 is $11.7 million, so an estate valued at less than the new threshold will not be taxed when the owner dies.